-As of 2018, the American Society of Civil Engineers (ASCE) Infrastructure Report Card reflects Pennsylvania as having subpar transportation infrastructure for highways, bridges and public transit.11 in additional annual funding is necessary to adequately address interstate system needs.
+As of 2018, the American Society of Civil Engineers (ASCE) Infrastructure Report Card reflects Pennsylvania as having subpar transportation infrastructure for highways, bridges and public transit.
 The Pennsylvania Transportation Advisory Committee (TAC) completed a study entitled, "Risks to Transportation Funding in Pennsylvania" on Feb.
-21, 2019.12 in additional annual funding is necessary to adequately address safety, highway and bridge improvement, and congestion needs.
+21, 2019.